After nearly three years, the hunt for missing Malaysia Airlines flight MH370 has been suspended by authorities.

-Among the 239 people on board flight MH370, which disappeared on 8 March, was a party of Chinese calligraphers, a couple returning to their young sons after a beach getaway and a construction worker making his first trip home in a year.
+Among the 239 people on board the plane, which disappeared on 8 March 2014, was a party of Chinese calligraphers, a couple returning to their young sons after a beach getaway and a construction worker making his first trip home in a year.

 There were 14 nationalities represented in the 227 passengers and 12 crew travelling from Kuala Lumpur to Beijing.
 The majority - 153 people - were Chinese.